Ecgric of East Anglia: Death

 After Ecgric had been ruling alone for two years, East Anglia was attacked by a Mercian army, led by Penda.
 The date of the invasion is usually given as around 636, although Kirby suggests it could have been so late as 641.
 Ecgric was sufficiently forewarned as to be able to gather an army, described by Bede as opimus or splendid.
 Realising that they would be inferior in battle to the war-hardened Mercians and remembering that Sigeberht was once their most vigorous and distinguished leader, the East Anglians urged him to lead them in battle, hoping that his presence would encourage them not to flee from the Mercians.
 After he refused, on account of his religious calling, he was borne off against his will to the battlefield.
 He refused to bear weapons and so was killed.
 Ecgric was also slain during the battle and many of his countrymen either perished or were put to flight.
 The location of the site of the battle in which the East Anglians were routed and their king was killed is unknown, but it can be presumed to have been close to the kingdom's western border with the Middle Angles.

-Ecgric is a possible contender, as well as Rædwald, Eorpwald and Sigeberht, for being the East Anglian king who was buried within Mound 1 at Sutton Hoo.
+Ecgric is a possible contender, as well as Rædwald, Eorpwald and Sigeberht, for being the East Anglian king who was in the ship burial within Mound 1 at Sutton Hoo.
 Rupert Bruce-Mitford suggests that it is perhaps unlikely that Ecgric's successor Anna, a devout Christian, would have given him a ship burial, but he does not dismiss the theory entirely.